Phantom-Gamer/computer-pointer-controller-1/README.md

 NOTE: I have attached the expected working python notebook to run this experiment on multiple devices.
 Check it [here](src/computer-controller.ipynb)

 ## Results
 As clear from the above results, total inference time and model load time is almost equal for all the device.
 While running application with model precision = FP32, it took a slight more time as it would require more compution.
+And I don't see any larger decrease in the accuracy while running the applicaition with low precision models.
+This may be because of the simplicity of models used and the ability to run smoothely on lower precision without affecting much of accuracy.

 To run this model on intel-dev-cloud platform, use this [notebook](src/computer-controller.ipynb) and follow the guidlines from [how-to-run](how-to-run.md)